Akay24/PizzaHouse/README.md

 # PizzaHouse
 Hungry?!
-Our pizza is more delicious than your mom , grab a pizza from our store.
+Our pizza is more delicious than your mom,grab a pizza from our store.

 print("Welcome to Pizza Kitchen") size = input("What size pizza do you want?
 S, M, or L ")